 "As the cost of living crisis starts to bite, insurance can give you the peace of mind that, should your pet need medical care, the costs won’t leave you feeling sick as a parrot.”

 Most policies will only consider paying out for treatment if your pet becomes ill after you take out the policy.
-However, ManyPets has a Pre-existing policy that can cover your pet for conditions your pet has experienced in the past.
-It does not cover conditions experienced in the three months before the start of a policy until they've gone at least three months with no treatment, medication or advice for that condition for at least three months.
+However, ManyPets has a Pre-existing policy that can cover your pet for conditions your pet has experienced in the past, as long as your pet hasn't had any signs or symptoms, or needed treatment, medication or advice for that condition for at least three months.